Boosted Top Tagging through Flavour-violating interactions at the LHC: Summary and Outlook

-We carry forward our analysis with the irreducible background, as the imposition of trigger would remove the rest, along with the signal process to obtain a ROC comparing between the performance achieved by the Extreme Gradient Boosting (XGBoost) and the Adaptive Boosting (AdaBoost) algorithms in proper identification of the signal and background events.
-We observe that the XGBoost achieves better performance in proper identification of events, over the AdaBoost.
-We finally analyse the relative contribution of individual features towards the event classification, using the Shapley Analysis.
-We retain the model built with the XGBoost and implement the General Shapley Explainer and the Tree Explainer respectively.
-We perform, in addition, an analysis of joint contribution of the features, considered in pairs, towards the event classification.
-The performance of the Tree Explainer in providing insights for individual feature for the event classification, seems to be marginally better over that provided by the General Shapley Explainer.
-The Tree Explainer enables the study of individual events and the contribution of each feature for the concerned event in identification or misidentification of that event.
+With spurious QCD Backgrounds eliminated upon the imposition of the trigger, we carry forward our analysis with the irreducible background and the signal processes to obtain an ROC contrasting the performance achieved by the Extreme Gradient Boosting (XGBoost) and the Adaptive Boosting (AdaBoost) algorithms.
+We observe that XGBoost shows better performance in properly identifying events than AdaBoost.
+Comparison between the efficiencies achieved with XGBoost and with the available ML-based toptaggers, namely DNN-based DeepTop, CNN-based taggers, and GNN-based LorentzNet shows that our model performs better in probing flavor-violating boosted top decays.
+We finally perform a Shapley analysis to assess the relative contributions of individual features towards event classifications.
+We retain the model built with XGBoost and implement the Tree Shapley Explainer.
 The Shapley analysis provides both global and local insights into the contribution of the model features towards the event classification.